Arnob-B/JU_IT_27_labs/semester-5/os/assignment_1/questions.md

 if overwrite is nonzero; if overwrite is zero, then the value of name is not changed (and setenv() returns a success status).
 > Note: make sure you don't modify the already generated system’s environment variable like HOME, HOST etc.

+# ASSIGNMENT – 3
+### Total Marks - 10 [CO4]
+### Parallel Programming in Python

+- The objective of this assignment is to write a parallel program in Python which will do Matrix Multiplication between two large Square Matrices with unsigned integer elements.
+- You have to also measure the time elapsed.
+- The Matrix should be large enough (at least 3000 x 3000) and dynamically allocated to fit in your computer memory.
+- Both the Matrices need to be
+- initialized with random numbers (‘mod’ to some value).
+- As you increase the number of Parallel Threads (max to your number of CPUs), your timing should show improvement.
+- Use time.perf_counter() or an equivalent high-resolution timer to note down the timing.
+- Make sure you attach the timing to the starting comment block of your source file.
+- Your time should not include the Matrices initialization time.
+- You are not allowed to use Python’s threading module.
+You can import the package “multiprocessing” for this purpose.
+- Also, use proper command to show CPU utilization(cpustat or sar) and attach these outputs to the starting comment block of your source file.
+- This program should take four command line arguments.
+The first
+  - Argument is the dimension of the Square Matrix.
+  - The second argument is about the number of Parallel Threads.
+For
+  - example, the value of the second argument will be 1, 2, 3, 4 etc.; signifying
+  ### how the workload will be split among all the CPUs.
+  - The third argument will be the value of the ‘mod’ which will be used to initialize all the elements of two input square matrices.
+  - The fourth (last) argument will be the print_switch.
+  - If its value is ‘1’, both the Input and Output Matrices and as well as the Result Matrix will be printed on the screen.
+In case the value is ‘0’, Matrices won’t be printed on the screen.